Albert Einstein's Unified Field Theory

 Did Einstein complete his work?

-After 1917, Einstein wanted to tackle head on the mystery of the gravitational field once again because something wasn't right.
-The problem of what this gravitational field is continued to affect him.
-Previously he acknowledged a link between the acceleration of uncharged matter and the gravitational field, which is now encapsulated in Einstein's General Theory of Relativity, published in 1916.
+To Einstein, he felt the theory of gravity was incomplete.
+Something wasn't right.
+And it had to do with the electromagnetic field, especially when it oscillates.
+Previously, he acknowledged a link between the acceleration of uncharged matter and the gravitational field, which is now encapsulated in Einstein's General Theory of Relativity, published in 1916.
 However, there is something rather peculiar about light that made Einstein pursue the problem of the gravitational field once again.

 At first, Einstein discovered a strange ability for light to move uncharged matter.
 If you need evidence of this claim, you only have to observe a typical Crookes' radiometer to notice how the sunlight moves supposedly uncharged metal plates acting as "sails" to capture the sunlight.
 Not only that, but it also includes the ability of light to bend in a gravitational field, much like the way a tennis ball thrown through the air can bend in the same field.
-Actually, this latter discovery really disturbed Einstein thanks to the results of the experiment by Professor Arthur Eddington (1882 - 1944) to check the validity and magnitude of the light bending effect during a solar eclipse in 1919 as predicted by Einstein's work where he noticed an unmistakable connection between the electromagnetic field and the gravitational field.
+Actually, this latter discovery really disturbed Einstein thanks to the results of the experiment by Professor Arthur Eddington (1882 - 1944) to check the validity and magnitude of the light bending effect during a solar eclipse in 1919, as predicted by Einstein's work, where he noticed an unmistakable connection between the electromagnetic field and the gravitational field.

 Huh?
 A purely electromagnetic phenomenon that can be influenced by a gravitational field?
 How is this possible?
 Or, more accurately, what is in the light to influence the gravitational field, and vice versa?